andre walker is fashion's most independent spirit

 What do you see in terms of the fashion industry?

 If fashion stopped talking too much and just looked around, then the industry would see that it needs to change.
-The health of the people, the resources of the planet and how we work we work together as a community are the things that are helpful.
+The health of the people, the resources of the planet, and how we work together as a community are the things that are helpful.

 It’s not in sync with what is going on in the world.